-The outbreak of the pandemic has brought about the recession of world economy.
-As one of the service industry, photography business also won’t be exempt from the financial impact.
-Photography has been classified into non essential business, which have been stopped by health department and government in some cities and states.
+The outbreak of the pandemic has brought about the recession of the world economy.
+As one of the service industries, the photography business also won’t be exempt from the financial impact.

 It can be a big challenge for photographers when it comes to working from home is separating your daily life from work.
-If you used to working in the studio and there are requirements to finish the job in home, it’s time to set up a home studio or designated a space for sessions in your house.
+If you used to work in the studio and there are requirements to finish the job at home, it’s time to set up a home photography studio or designated space for sessions in your house.
 Otherwise, your work and your home life may have impacts on each other.
 Entering a workspace will help you quickly enter the working state and raise your work productivity.
-If there are some questions on starting a home studio, please read: How Much Space Do You Need For Studio/Home Photography?
+If there are some questions on starting a home photography studio, please read: How Much Space Do You Need For Studio/Home Photography?

-Check out Kate Resources + for more inspirations!
+Check out Kate Resources + for more inspiration!

-As the spread of COVID-19 is still happening, photographers need to adapt new working habits according to related personal protection management from health agencies and governments.
+As the spread of pandemics is still happening, photographers need to adopt new work habits according to related personal protection management from health agencies and governments.
 As the virus can spread through contact infection, physical contact needs to be avoided for everyone’s sake.
 Also, you should be highly aware of what you and your clients are touching during the sessions, disinfect your equipment and studio and wash your hands frequently.

 Check out An Open Letter to Kate’s Customers for more protection information!

-If you don’t usually work from home, chances are there will be some bumps in this time if you have to suddenly start your work at home.
-The key to resolve these bumps is communication—especially with your clients, partners and suppliers.
+If you don’t usually work from home, chances are there will be some bumps in this time if you have to suddenly start your home photography studio.
+The key to resolve these bumps is communication—especially with your clients, partners, and suppliers.

 Make a To-Do list, check out the coming plans and consider how you’ll convey changes or assignments.
 Don’t confine your communications to emails or text messages, try to talk with your clients through phones or video chat.
 Online face-to-face communications will better convey your ideas and explanations.